rosemanjake/personal_redux/sections/020_Software/caffeine.md

 ### Number of days

-While the algorithm is calculated with a benchmark mg value, the number of days over which the taper takes place derives from the actual daily mg amount provided by the user.
+While the gradient is calculated with a benchmark mg value, the number of days over which the taper takes place derives from the actual daily mg amount provided by the user.
 Using linear algebra, it is easy to calculate where a taper will reach its end.
 I used the formula

 <svg class="equation" height="50" width="100">
   <image href="svg/eq_numdays.svg" class="equationimg"/>